wescox/price_drop_scraper/README.md

 # Price Drop Scraper
 Allows user to input the URL of a product page from Amazon, Target, or Best Buy, then page will be scraped to pull title and price information.
-Products details are stored in a new "tracker.json" file created by the app in the working directory.
+Product details are stored in a new "tracker.json" file created by the app in the working directory.
 The intent is for the app to check the price of each product saved in the "tracker.json" file twice daily and email if the price drops.
 However, it's currently designed only for demonstration/testing.
 The app does not actually email, or periodically check saved URLs, but you can test both features.

 ## Debugging SMTP server
 The app is configured to use Python's built-in SMTP server which just prints the email components to the screen rather than actually sending the email.
 Copy the code below and paste and execute in a separate shell.
 If you do not, the app is still fully functional, but there will be no test emails printed to screen.